A frame approach for equations involving the fractional Laplacian: Introduction

-If the number of collocation points and the number of functions in the approximation space are the same then, mathematically, the solver is very similar to a collocation method e.g.~\cite{Tang2018, Tang2020}.
-The main differences are the flexible choices for the solution approximation space, the smaller overhead for the setup of the method, and the construction as a frame approach.
+If the number of bounded linear functionals and the number of functions in the frame are the same then, mathematically, the solver is very similar to a collocation method e.g.~\cite{Tang2018, Tang2020}.
+The main differences are the flexible choices for the solution family of functions, the smaller overhead for the setup of the method, and the construction as a frame approach.
 A critique is that the truncated SVD of an $m \times n$ matrix, $m > n$, scales at $\mathcal{O}(mn^2)$.
 For the purposes of this work, the factorization time is negligible and does not influence our results.
 However, the focus of future work will be to achieve close to $\mathcal{O}(n\log^2 n)$ operations via the $AZ$-algorithm \cite{Coppe2020} and randomized linear algebra solvers for least-squares \cite{Halko2011, Meier2022, Meier2023}.

 In \cref{sec:setup} we rigorously state our problem and provide the relevant mathematical background.
-We introduce the weighted Jacobi polynomials in \cref{sec:ops} and cite the necessary results that allow us to build our approximation spaces.
-Next, in \cref{sec:spectral-method}, we introduce the spectral method for solving \cref{eq:fpde}.
-In \cref{sec:frames} we prove a number of results that contextualizes our method as a frame approach.
-This allows us to inherit all known properties of frames.
-With these tools in \cref{sec:time-dependent} we provide the algorithm for the time discretization via Runge--Kutta methods, which is subtly different to a standard approach.
-We also prove that, in the case of a backward Euler discretization, we obtain the expected convergence rates in time and space.
-We motivate our spectral method in several examples in \cref{sec:examples} including equations with multiple fractional Laplacians with different exponents, a variable exponent, and a two-dimensional example.
-Finally we give our conclusions in \cref{sec:conclusions}.
+Then: \begin{enumerate} \itemsep=0pt \item In \cref{sec:spectral-method} we explain why an expansion of the right-hand side $f$, as conducted in line 5 of \cref{alg:frame}, provides an approximation for the solution. \item We introduce the weighted Jacobi and Zernike polynomials in \cref{sec:ops} and define the functions that are found in the induced family of functions for the right-hand side expansion. \item In \cref{sec:frames} we prove a number of results that contextualizes our method as a frame approach.
+These results motivate the use of an $\epsilon$-truncated SVD projection to expand $f$.
+We end with an a priori estimate in \cref{th:apriori}. \item With these tools in \cref{sec:time-dependent} we provide the algorithm for the time discretization via Runge--Kutta methods, which is subtly different to a standard approach.
+We also prove that, in the case of a backward Euler discretization, we obtain the expected convergence rates in time and space. \item We motivate our spectral method in several examples in \cref{sec:examples} including equations with multiple fractional Laplacians with different exponents, a variable exponent, and a two-dimensional example. \end{enumerate}